-Now approaching its 100th anniversary, The Lincoln Highway (also known as U.S. Route 30) easily predates the great superhighways as America's first transcontinental road.
+The Lincoln Highway (also known as U.S. Route 30) easily predates the great superhighways as America's first transcontinental road.
 Beginning in New York City and ending in San Francisco, it boasts some 3,142 miles of roadway-well over 100 of which pass through the Laurel Highlands.

 Running roughly 68 miles southwest from Seward, through historic Ligonier, Donegal and Ohiopyle, and ending just south of Farmington (where it intersects with Rt.
 40, also known as the Historic National Road), the Byway follows Pennsylvania Routes 711 and 381.
-Along the way, it fills the senses, sparking and rewarding natural curiosity with each turn, each new vista, and each passing point of interest.
+Along the way, it fills the senses, sparking and rewarding natural curiosity with each turn, new vista, and passing point of interest.

 You'll also find plenty of history and art along the way.
 Near its northeast boundary, the Byway offers easy access to Fort Ligonier.
-Near its southern end and its intersection with the Historic Natural Road, it either accesses or places you within a short connecting drive of all these points of interest: Braddock's Grave, the Fort Necessity National Battlefield, and all three Frank Lloyd Wright sites in the region-Fallingwater, Kentuck Knob and the Duncan House.
+Near its southern end and its intersection with the Historic National Road, it either accesses or places you within a short connecting drive of all these points of interest: Braddock's Grave, the Fort Necessity National Battlefield, and all three Frank Lloyd Wright sites in the region-Fallingwater, Kentuck Knob and the Duncan House.

 The Laurel Highlands is a great place to put your car to excellent use.
 Along essentially every highway and byway in our region, you'll find endless beauty.
 Places of great historic or artistic interest.
 Moments of surprise and sheer delight.
 Lots of opportunities to get out, stretch, and breathe in the beauty of our land.
 And, ultimately, a lifetime of memories.